theupdateframework/taps/tap8.md

 as a KEY.
 Using this extension, TAP 8 can be used to rotate Fulcio identities as well as other key types.

+The interaction between the Fulcio TAP and this TAP may impact the security considerations in this TAP.
+If the Fulcio server or OIDC issuer is compromised, an attacker could gain control over all TUF roles controlled by that entity.
+If this happens, the attacker could use TAP 8 to create large-scale rotations to null to perform a denial of service.
+However, this attack can be safely recovered from using the delegator to replace all effected keys.
+This is especially effective if the top-level targets is controlled by offline keys.
+Further, an attacker with access to a large number of identities through a compromised Fulcio server or OIDC issuer would be able to perform a similar attack without TAP 8 by signing invalid or attacker-controlled metadata.

 # Security Analysis

 There should be no negative security impact.
 The major benefits are